spectrocloud/terraform-provider-spectrocloud/docs/resources/virtual_machine.md

 - `selector` (Block List, Max: 1) A label query over volumes to consider for binding. (see [below for nested schema](#nestedblock--spec--data_volume_templates--spec--pvc--selector))
 - `storage_class_name` (String) Name of the storage class requested by the claim
+- `volume_mode` (String) volumeMode defines what type of volume is required by the claim.
+Value of Filesystem is implied when not included in claim spec.
 - `volume_name` (String) The binding reference to the PersistentVolume backing this claim.

 <a id="nestedblock--spec--data_volume_templates--spec--pvc--resources"></a>